genterist/openMRS-Security/4-SecurityPrinciples/3 - Protection Poker.md

 ### Requirements ###

 #### Overview ####
-In this part we proposed five functional requirements for protection poker evaluation.
-Those requirements may not be completely reasonable and necessary.
+In this part we proposed five functional requirements to be evaluated by protection poker .

 #### Requirement 1: Adding Message of Failing Logging in ####
 To improve user experience, when user fails logging in and is redirected back to the logging page, there should be a failure message displayed on the logging page.
 To be visible enough to users, the font of the message should be larger than common text.
 In addition, the message should not be placed in the corner of the page and should be displayed in red.
 To be unambiguous to users, the message should be written in human language and contain the reason why logging in fails (e.g. "Wrong Username or Password").